KurtPachinger/vlay/README.md

 # vlay
-Generate a planet from a depth map or random seed.
-RGBA is raycast to fit estimate of: connected, pos/neg.
-Infer feature class, weight, relation, and system connectivity.
+3d object projects geometric systems it infers from texture raycast.
+The result is a verifiable blend, firmly seeded in local space.
+Generative details may be reproduced from a small key, motion texture, or any practial resource.
+Applications range from fantasy terrain to atmospheric effects.

 ## texture to terrain
-- shovel-ready WIP ⛏️
+- generate volumetric environment, secondary detail, meta blend
-- Indiana Joneshovel-Ready 🚧
+- fit weighted estimate of: positive/negative, connected system